eakhawkeye/NativeBash/README.md

 # NativeBash
-Native tools written with native bash (and liunx tools).
+Native tools written with bash and the most basic linux tools.

 Why?
 Because sometimes you don not have control over what tools are availble on a system ... but you always have bash (in Linux, that is).